googleapis/google-cloud-ruby/google-cloud-error_reporting/docs/instrumentation.md

 ```

 The Stackdriver ErrorReporting specific configuration parameters can also be
-configured through its own interface
+configured through its own interface:

 ```ruby
 require "google/cloud/error_reporting"